lesommer/lesommer.github.io/_posts/2026-01-21-sb-haxathon.md

 ---
 layout: post
-title: "A Hackathon on Siùmulatoin Based Inference"
+title: "A Hackathon on Simulation Based Inference"
 date: 2026-01-21
 ---